Similes for Annoyed: As Annoyed As Comparisons (2025)

 Examples:

-As annoyed as a car engine that won’t start.
+As annoying as a car engine that won’t start.

 Meaning: This simile represents the frustration of trying to get something to work but failing, much like a car engine that refuses to start.